Suhail Basalama

 📚 My Research

-I’m a Ph.D. researcher at UCLA’s VAST Lab, working at the intersection of hardware and machine learning.
+I’m a Ph.D. researcher at UCLA’s VAST Lab, focused on automating the translation of AI models into dataflow and systolic hardware accelerators using design-space exploration (DSE) and compiler techniques.
 My work spans hardware-software co-design, high-level synthesis, and efficient accelerator architectures for ML workloads.
 I build hardware compilers, frameworks, and design space exploration tools for automating ML hardware acceleration on FPGAs and ASICs.

 Always happy to discuss research, exchange ideas, or collaborate! 😊